Carpenter license requirements by state: A comprehensive guide

 License required: Yes

-A carpenter is considered a remodeler in Mississippi and requires a Residential Remodeling License to do any work that is considered improvements to an existing structure when the cost of the improvements is more than $10,000.
-The license is awarded by the Mississippi State Board of Contractors.
+In Mississippi, a carpenter is considered a remodeler and requires a Residential Remodeling License to do any work that is considered improvements to an existing structure when the cost of the improvements is more than $10,000.
+The Mississippi State Board of Contractors awards the license.

 You will need to pass a trade exam, as well as a business and law exam.
 You’ll need to show proof of general liability insurance.